djeada/Vtk-Examples/notes/03_input_and_output.md

 This example is a great “real life” scenario: you get something common and portable (STL), but you want to bring it into the VTK world so you can run filters, add attributes, and keep a pipeline consistent.
 Converting to a VTK-native format is often the first step in building a repeatable workflow.

-**Do:** treat conversion scripts like this as reusable utilities in your toolbox.
+**Do** treat conversion scripts like this as reusable utilities in your toolbox.
-**Don’t:** forget what STL represents: it’s primarily a surface triangle mesh, so you shouldn’t expect volumetric cells or rich per-point attributes unless you add them later.
+**Don’t** forget what STL represents: it’s primarily a surface triangle mesh, so you shouldn’t expect volumetric cells or rich per-point attributes unless you add them later.

 Below is a Python script demonstrating how to read data from an STL file (common in 3D printing and modeling) and write it into VTK's native format.